 Untangle your past.

-We learn how to talk and feel about sex from the people around us – our parents, classmates, friends, partners and unfortunately, far too often – abusers.
+We learn how to talk and feel about sex from the people around us – our parents, classmates, friends, partners and unfortunately, far too often, abusers.
 Seeking therapy to heal from sexual trauma can be scary and difficult.
-However, understanding why you feel the way you do about sex and intimacy can help you process and transform negative thoughts into more helpful thoughts and beliefs.
+However, when you understand why you feel the way you do, it can help you process and transform negative thoughts into more helpful thoughts and beliefs.

 Learn to communicate about sex directly.

-For some people, the idea of even talking about sex can feel cringe-worthy.
-Exploring why it feels scary can help people overcome their fears and be more assertive about sex.
+For some people, the idea of talking about sex can feel cringe-worthy.
+Exploring why it feels scary can help people overcome their fears and even be more assertive about sex.
 It can also help to have your thoughts and feelings validated.
-When we feel like our fears and desires are valid we often feel more comfortable talking about them and asking for support when needed.
+When we feel like our fears and desires are valid, we often feel more comfortable talking about them which strengthens our ability to ask for support when needed.

-Many people may not even realize how their past impacts their relationships.
-Traumatic experiences like inappropriate touching by another, exposure to pornography or sex at an early age, consensual or not, can have long lasting effects.
-Often, men and women are impacted differently by these experiences throughout their lives.
-For some, they don’t even realize what happened to them was abuse.
-Through therapy they can learn gain a greater understanding about their relationship to sex and intimacy.
-From that process they can learn to heal and start enjoying sex and intimacy.
+Many people may not realize how their past impacts their current relationships.
+They may not even realize that what happened to them was abuse.
+Traumatic experiences such as inappropriate touching by another, exposure to pornography, or sex at an early age, whether consensual or not, can have long lasting effects.
+Men and women often notice the impact of sexual trauma differently throughout their lives.
+Through therapy, they can gain a greater understanding of their ideas about sex and intimacy.
+With this new perspective, they can learn to heal and start enjoying sex and intimacy.

-Opening up the history of our lives in a safe place like therapy, group work and/or reading and self exploration with a therapist can feel scary.
-Despite that, the benefits of therapy are tremendous.
-Therapy can help you view and approach sex in a way you may have never experienced before.
-This can help lead to a healthier emotional connection and physical connection with yourself and your partner.
+Opening up the history of your life with a therapist may feel scary.
+Even so, the benefits of therapy are great.
+Therapy can help you view and approach sex in a way you may have never imagined possible.
+This can help lead to a healthier emotional and physical connection with yourself and your partner.

-Our relationship experts understand that sexual identities and self-worth as we relate it to our sexual experiences are very personal.
-We believe no one should have to go through life feeling sexually damaged and unsatisifed.
-Everyone deserves and can achieve a healthy sexual identity and relationship.
-We would be honored to help you overcome your trauma and support you in experiencing intimacy and sexual satisfaction in a new way.
+Our relationship experts understand that sexual identities and self-worth, as they relate it to one’s sexual experience, is very personal.
+Furthermore, we believe that no one should have to go through life feeling sexually damaged and unsatisfied.
+Everyone deserves, and can achieve, a healthy sexual identity and relationship.
+We would be honored to help you overcome your trauma.
 If you’re ready to schedule your appointment now, we’re ready to help you start your healing journey.